Data Warehouse Testing: 7 Steps to Validate Your Warehouse

 - whether the sentiment analysis logic resulted in applying the correct tags to customer reviews

-Step 4: set up the testing environment
+Step 4: Set up the data warehouse testing environment

 When you’re running tests on your data warehouse, it’s important to make sure your tests don’t interfere with your production pipelines.
 That means that instead of testing in a live data environment, you’ll need to create a separate instance of your data warehouse that mirrors your production setup.
+This separation aligns with ETL best practices that protect production data integrity.

 To accomplish this, you can either populate the test environment with a subset of actual data from your production environment or use synthetic data that simulates real-world scenarios (this works particularly well for testing edge cases you haven’t encountered in production just yet).